apify/apify-eslint-config/README.md

 # apify-eslint-config

 This repository contains a shared eslint config used across [Apify](https://apify.com/).
-The default export contains the JavaScript config.
-You can also access [TypeScript](https://www.npmjs.com/package/typescript) config via `@apify/eslint-config/ts` and [Jest](https://www.npmjs.com/package/jest) config via `@apify/eslint-config/jest`.
+It offers several configs:
+- JavaScript config `@apify/eslint-config/js`
+- [TypeScript](https://www.npmjs.com/package/typescript) config that also includes JavaScript config `@apify/eslint-config/ts`
+- [Jest](https://www.npmjs.com/package/jest) config that only applies to test files and folders `@apify/eslint-config/jest`

 ## How to add to your project